 How do you shift to a more positive state?
 It involves re-experiencing a positive emotional state and feeling it in your body (not just visualizing or talking about it).
 In less than a minute, you can shift an emotion, change your physiology, and become more effective and happier.

-Only the actions of the body can give results. … A body cannot function well without the rules of the mind, and formed habits can make the body autopilot even without the help of the mind.
+The mind, even physical and existing can only think.
+But only the actions of the body can give results. … A body cannot function well without the rules of the mind, but formed habits can make the body autopilot even without the help of the mind.